What happens to your mortgage if you want to move house?

 While porting your mortgage and staying with the same lender may be easier, moving home can be a good opportunity to start looking around for a better mortgage deal.

-But remortgaging comes with its own fees too.
+But remortgaging can come with its own fees too.

 Check whether there are any penalties to pay on your existing home loan should you decide to switch.